 What happens when the money supply grows too slowly or too quickly?
 From gold-standard deflation to QE-driven inflation and inequality, we trace the lessons of monetary history, and what we can do today to protect ourselves in an age of infinite money.
-Topics covered include: How is the money supply measured, and why is it a subjective exercise What is an example of a negative money shock Why an optimal monetary policy would lead to deflation, and why that is a good … [Read more...]
+Topics covered include: Show Notes Distribution of Household Wealth in the U.S. since 1989—The Federal Reserve M2 (M2SL)—FRED Good Versus Bad Deflation: Lesson from the Gold Standard Era by Michael D. Bordo, John … [Read more...]

 538 Plus: More on the Fed, Inflation and the Money Supply, and Analyzing Cryptocurrency Treasury Companies

 In Plus episode 538, we explore various inflation measures, what causes inflation, and the relationship between the money supply and inflation, as we consider whether the Federal Reserve Open Market Committee will cut the Fed's policy rate next week.
-We also analyze the investment case, or lack thereof, of Bitcoin and Ethereum Treasury companies, publicly traded firms that hoard cryptocurrency. … [Read more...]
+We also analyze the investment case, or lack thereof, of Bitcoin and Ethereum Treasury companies, publicly traded firms that hoard cryptocurrency.
+Become a Member If you would like to listen to this episode of Money For the Rest of Us … [Read more...]

 537: Why Central Banking Is So Hard and Why Fed Independence Matters

 Central bankers set policy with incomplete information, unobservable targets, and constant trade-offs between growth, inflation, and employment.
 In this episode, we delve into how the fight for Federal Reserve independence could impact markets, interest rates, and your financial future.
-Topics covered include: What Federal Reserve Chair Powell said at the Fed's annual Jackson Hole Symposium What is the Federal Reserve's mission statement Why is it normal for U.S. presidents to … [Read more...]
+Topics covered include: Show Notes 2025 Statement on Longer-Run Goals and Monetary Policy Strategy—The Federal Reserve Board Trump says U.S. interest rate is at least 3 points too … [Read more...]

 484 Plus: ETF Family Size and a Review of QE’s Impact on Inflation and Asset Prices

 In Plus episode 484, we answer a member's question on whether it is better to invest in larger ETFs and with larger ETF families.
 We also review quantitative easing and quantitative tightening.
 We look at how the per capita increase in the money supply due to QE led to a big jump in inflation and asset prices, including for houses and stocks.
-We also look at the per capita increase in the national debt. … [Read more...]
+We also look at the per capita increase in the national debt.
+Become a Member If you would like to listen to this episode of Money For the … [Read more...]

 475: Inflation’s Illusion: Debunking the Normalcy of Currency Debasement